Best rock star biographies and memoirs: it's pure debauchery

 Rock stars of yesteryear had all the fun.
-The best memoirs shed light on those glory days, answering questions you didn’t know you wanted to ask.
+The best rock star biographies shed light on those glory days, answering questions you didn’t know you wanted answering.

-We’ve picked out some of the best rockstar memoirs.
+Here we’ve picked out a selection of the very best rockstar memoirs.
 They feature some of rock’s most prominent figures… as well as some who we’re glad we’ve been able to find out even more about.